saivinay1995/GitamresultScrapper/README.md

 # GitamresultScrapper

-This program will Scrap the results of all the Gitam studens and Save it
+This program will Scrap the results of all the Gitam students and Save it

 in a CSV file